Kayinnasaki/kayin.moe-article-pages/01.writing/toyification/item.md

 ---

 *Toy* is a term I've been using among [tool tip="It's Mirai, it's always Mirai"]friends[/tool] lately.
 A term I can use, talking from anything old video game remakes, to character designs, negatively or positively.
 Of course this doesn't help me when I want to use the term publicly.
 Saying something is a toy invokes *a lot* of different often contrasting ideas.
 So for the sake of clarity, I want to share *my* definition.

+Also to be clear, I'm going to be talking a lot about remakes and remasters, but this isn't *about* them.
+Anyone who has read my writing already knows how I stand on these topics.
+This is about *the term*.

 ## What is a Toy